George of Naples

-George (died 739) was the duke of Naples for a decade beginning in 729.
+George (died 739) was the Duke of Naples for a decade beginning in 729.

 George succeeded Theodore I and continued his prudent policy of balancing between the Byzantine Empire and the papacy, at that time embroiled in a conflict over the iconoclastic controversy.
 He was succeeded by Gregory I.

-An ancient monument, dedicated to George, can be found to this day at Terracina.
+An ancient monument dedicated to George can be found at Terracina.